Some URC-sponsored programs include supply or travel awards and others offer reimbursement for expenses.

 For students in all URC-sponsored programs who have been awarded funds to use in compensating subjects or survey participants: You will receive an award check for these funds, which you may cash and use to pay your participants.
 Please be advised that the amount awarded to you for your use in offering subject compensation is taxable to you, but the College is not obligated to withhold taxes or send you a 1099, so please retain a copy of your award letter as part of your tax records.
 (Since individual tax liability depends on each individual's circumstances, you should contact your personal tax advisor with any questions or concerns.)
 Award recipients are not required to return unspent funds as long as the project was completed.
 If the project was cancelled for any reason, award funds should be returned to the URC for use by other applicants.

 Cash Advances: The college is unable to extend a cash advance to students.
 If a project requires a cash advance, the mentor must request it in his or her name and take responsibility for clearing the advance.
 For more information about Occidental’s cash advance policy, including forms needed to request a cash advance, click here.
 If the cash advance is being charged to a URC-sponsored program, the mentor or department assistant must work with the URC to request the advance and obtain the necessary department codes and approval signature(s).

-For students in all URC-sponsored programs, if your expenses include reimbursement for mileage: Beginning on Jan.
-1, 2015, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:
+For students in all URC-sponsored programs, if your expenses include reimbursement for mileage: Please visit the IRS website for current rates.

 For any reimbursement issues or questions not covered here, please contact the URC.